In machine learning, parameter estimation, also known as model fitting, is formulated as an

 Why Hessian structure matters for ML

-— a theme we develop formally in the convergence analysis
+develop that theme formally in the convergence analysis later

-later in this section.
-In deep learning, the Hessian's effective rank, spectral gap, and curvature
+in this section.
+In deep learning, the Hessian's effective rank, spectral gap, and curvature distribution at

 Gradient Descent